 Grow Plants That Fill Space

-Some plants take a lot of room, giving you a big bang for your gardening buck.
-One large, fast-growing shrub or vine can fill a space quickly for a relatively small investment.
+Some plants take a lot of room, giving you a big bang for your gardening dollar.
+One large, fast-growing shrub, vine, or ground cover can fill a space quickly for a relatively small investment.

-Ground covers that have exceeded my expectations include trailing lantana, outback sunrise emu, and myoporum.
-All cover large areas, and do so beautifully.
-And all cost under $10.
-When I found a 6 pack of myoporum for $8.00, I was over the moon since each plant easily grows to be 6 feet across or larger.
+When I found a 6 pack of myoporum for $8.00 at Four Arrows Garden, I was over the moon since each plant easily grows to be 6 feet across or larger.
+That’s a lot of coverage per dollar.

 I hope these suggestions help you stock your garden with plants that bring you joy… at prices you love!